 Deployment Planning for Cloudera Search

-- Review the CDH 5 and Cloudera Manager 5 Requirements and Supported Versions.
+- Review the Cloudera Enterprise 6 Requirements and Supported Versions.

 - Decide whether to install Cloudera Search by using Cloudera Manager or by using package management tools.